AgiliaErnis/restaurateur/README.md

 https://github.com/AgiliaErnis/restaurateur/tree/main/backend#readme

 ## Deployment Information
-The application has two environments - test.restaurateur.tech for testing, and restaurateur.tech for production builds.
-Backend API is accessible at testapi.restaurateur.tech and api.restaurateur.tech.
+The application has two environments - https://test.restaurateur.tech for testing, and https://restaurateur.tech for production builds.
+Backend API is accessible at https://testapi.restaurateur.tech and https://api.restaurateur.tech.

 ### Architecture

 The application is contained inside 2 Docker containers:

     * db - Postgres container with a persistent storage on the server
     * app - a container based on NodeJS for both Node and Go parts